giovedana/spotify-rec-sys/README.md

 Spotify Recommender System

-spotify-rec-sys.ipynb: contains the code for the implementation of the Recommender Systeem
+spotify-rec-sys.ipynb: contains the code for the implementation of the Recommender System